usmanmanii/angular-7-electron-starter/README.md

 Introduction

-Bootstrap and package your project with Angular 7 and Electron (Typescript + SASS + Hot Reload) for creating Desktop applications.
+Bootstrap and package your project with Angular 7 and Electron (Typescript + SASS ) for creating Desktop applications.

 Currently runs with: